sagemath/trac_to_gh/Issue 5686.md

 ```
 Assignee: mabshoff

-mpi4py in the optional package is version 0.3.1, while the newest version is 1.0.0.
+mpi4py in the experimental package is version 0.3.1, while the newest version is 1.0.0.

 Issue created by migration from https://trac.sagemath.org/ticket/5686